Skip to main content

 1. We are seeing more more examples of expat individuals and families selling properties in Australia and not realising the sometimes awful capital gains tax consequences, detailed below, until after the event.

-2. We are also seeing repeated examples of expats being advised that they qualify for certificates of residency - with the result that purchasers do not need to pay foreign residency withholding tax (FRCGW) on the purchase.
-This is apparently because some advisors do not distinguish between citizenship and tax residency.
-This can complicate the tax process significantly.
+2. We are also seeing repeated examples of expats being advised that they qualify for certificates of residency - with the result that purchasers are not paying foreign residency withholding tax (FRCGW) on the purchase.
+This is apparently because some advisors do not distinguish between citizenship and tax residency - complicating the tax process significantly and leaving open the possibility of penalties.

 Introduction and Background